KomaEc/crown/ownership_dominance.md

 2. Ownership Dominance property: treats `*p` as `x`!
 So `(*p).left` can be treated as `x.left`.
 Defining `*p` is treated as defining `p`!
 3. Static single information form to deal with null tests
 4. Algorithm 3.7 that prunes SSA

+#### 9.4
+1. To deal with head references, we may lift the requirement that a local must be non-owning upon exit for function arguments.